 Reaction & Thoughts:

 Zinnemann also does a great job of manipulating Grace Kelly’s (Rear Window) patrician beauty to suggest religious piousness, and the twenty-one-year-old actress has a strangely strong chemistry with fifty-one-year-old Cooper.
-Katy Jurado (Broken Lance) is excellent too — she plays a Mexican businesswoman.
-The hand-picked cast includes Lon Chaney Jr. (The Wolfman) as a retired lawman, Lloyd Bridges (Airplane!) as an immature deputy, and Thomas Mitchell (Stagecoach) as an influential businessman.
+Mexican actress Katy Jurado (Broken Lance) is excellent too — she plays Kane’s ex-lover.
+Jurado’s “no-bullsh*t-attitude” contrasts beautifully with Kelly’s uprightness.

 High Noon contains what is perhaps my all-time favorite movie song.
-The Oscar-winning song — Do Not Forsake Me, Oh My Darlin’, music by Dimitri Tiomkin and lyrics by Ned Washington — tells the whole plot and captures the mood of the film with uncanny ability.
-Tex Ritter (John Ritter’s dad) sings the ballad in a low-key manner that complements the film extraordinary well.
-I think it is brilliant, simply brilliant.
+The Oscar-winning song, “Do Not Forsake Me, Oh My Darlin’,” music by Dimitri Tiomkin (I Confess) and lyrics by Ned Washington, tells the whole plot and captures the mood of the film with uncanny ability.
+Tex Ritter (actor John Ritter’s dad) sings the ballad in a low-key manner that complements the film extraordinarily well.
+I think it is a brilliant tune.

 Conclusions & Final Thoughts:

 I’m not sure how many times I’ve seen High Noon, but it never fails to entertain me.
 Over six decades after it was made, the film still has the power to thrill the audience.
 High Noon is the definition of “classic cinema.”
 It’s also one of the best westerns ever made.
 Highly recommended!
 B&W, 85 minutes, Not Rated.